 Music has been part of every nation’s culture, and it has had a huge impact on people’s lives.
 Entertainment is flooded with musicians.
 Places as basic as streets are also packed with musicians.
 Even schools have music as part of their curriculum.
-Music is so prevalent that music schools have become more and more popular.
+Music is so prevalent that music lessons have become more and more popular.
 Kids start learning music at an early age, and this, in fact, has a number of benefits to them.

 Some kids are naturally confident while others are very shy.
 Although this can change when they grow up, it’s still good if they can have that self-esteem at an early age.
 Music education can help with that.
 When kids start learning how to sing or play an instrument, they slowly realize that they have something special; this helps them believe in themselves.
 There’s a huge chance that they will not be so shy anymore because they know they have something that they can bring to the table.